tweag/nickel/doc/manual/merging.md

 ### Description

-The default annotation is generaly to give a default value to a record field.
-So, this value can be changed afterward.
+A value tagged `default` can be updated afterward.
 Saying it in an different way than the explaination maid in the usecases part, default indicate a lower priority to a field in case of merging.
 Saying that, If both sides have been annotated `default` with both attached to a value, the merge is not possible.